 Advanced Ultimate Compression Wrist Brace

 In this case you should wear a wrist supports for gym training to restrict the range of movement of your wrist.
 As a result your wrist joint stays in a neutral, pain free position.
 The Advanced Ultimate Compression Wrist Brace is ideal.

 This has a removable solid metal spoon to fix your wrist in position as well as an additional wrap around strap for compression.
 As your injury improves, take the spoon out to allow movement but still retain compression support.

-Another option is to tape your wrist using non stretch zinc oxide tape.
+As an alternative to wearing a wrist support for gym training, another option is to tape your wrist using non stretch zinc oxide tape.
 The advantages are that you can restrict wrist movement exactly how you want it and apply a high level of support.